 ADHD kids often have low self esteem as a result of being the recipient of a constant stream of negative messages from family members, teachers, other adult figures and peers.

 Low self esteem can reinforce the tendency to expect rejection.
+(Note: We have suggestions for helping boost self-esteem for your child.)

 Impaired Social Skills